 In many high-end restaurants, guests are served by two waiters but only see one.
 The front waiter is the one who takes the order, brings the food and beverages, and entertains the guests while keeping the table tidy.
 That server gets all the credit for the service but in actuality is assisted unseen by the back waiter, who stays in the kitchen gathering the necessary china, coordinating with the chef, procuring wines, etc., so the front waiter can come in and collect whatever he needs.
 The two waiters are equal but have different roles.
 They split the tips down the middle at the end of the night.

 Erica was the back waiter in the Johnson family.
 Her occupation was wife, mother and homemaker.
 In this age when so many people see the job of “homemaker” as some kind of consolation prize, Erica chose her occupation purposefully.
 She was more than intelligent and capable enough to succeed handsomely in the visible way so many westerners consider “more than.”
 She had college credentials in business administration and many undocumented skills and competencies, mostly in computers and telecommunications.
-If Erica hadn’t become a mother, she may well have ended up earning six figures.
+If Erica hadn’t become a mother, she might well have ended up earning six figures.

 However, becoming a mother changed Erica.
 Many of us commented that a side of Erica we had never seen before emerged when Ana and Lauryn came along.
 Her dedication to them was equal to or greater than any she had ever had to her own life.
 During those 12 years of motherhood, she displayed remarkable love and self-sacrifice, much more than any of us had ever seen in her before.
 She spoke frequently about their rites of passage and developing personalities and was constantly photographing them.
 She sent batches of pictures out regularly.
 My favorite was one of Lauryn riding in the back seat of the car and looking up at her father with an endearing expression I can’t describe other than to say that it had in it wonder and fascination and a huge appetite for life.